hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/wallashop/__init__.rst

 5. **Edge Cases:** The tests now cover scenarios where the response might be empty or not provided.

-6. **Exception Handling:** The example demonstrates how to use `pytest.raises` to verify that the code handles exceptions gracefully.
+6. **Exception Handling:** The example demonStartes how to use `pytest.raises` to verify that the code handles exceptions gracefully.

 **How to Run:**